You have no items in your shopping cart.

 Reviewed by Chris

-I’m always searching for my holy grail facial sunscreen (aren’t we all?) so I was particularly excited to have the opportunity to try Lumixyl MoistureLock Sunscreen SPF 30 ($58 in the shop).
+I’m always searching for my holy grail facial sunscreen (aren’t we all?) so I was particularly excited to have the opportunity to try Lumixyl MoistureLock Sunscreen SPF 30 ($58).

 Now I typically try to stay with more “natural” products, and had been using Josie Maran SPF 40+ Sunscreen with argan oil, which I really like but is a little pricey.
 The Lumixyl is really no less expensive than Josie Maran – actually a little more expensive - but it contains some new technologies and ingredients that I was rather excited to try.